Met Gala 2019: Camp Theme, No Selfie Rule, Here's Everything About the Biggest Fashion Fiesta

 The Tickets

-According to The Hollywood Reporter, tickets sold for $35,000 and tables for upwards of $300,000.
+According to The Hollywood Reporter, tickets are sold for $35,000 and tables for upwards of $300,000.
 The Met ball serves as a fundraiser for the Anna Wintour Costume Center, curated by Andrew Bolton.

 The No Selfie Rule

 Anna Wintour has banned the invitees from taking a selfie at the Met ball even though the rule has been broken over and over again.
-The Vogue Editor-in-chief has not stated the reason but it is possible that the policy was made to ensure no inside information would leak during the event or official photographers get a good price for their exclusive pictures.
+The Vogue Editor-in-chief has not stated the reason but it is possible that the policy was made to ensure no inside information would leak during the event or the official photographers get a good price for their exclusive pictures.

-So get ready to see some of your favorite celebrities leaking bathroom selfies like always.
+So get ready to see some of your favourite celebrities leaking bathroom selfies like never before.

 Loading...